 The Compensation Committee, which is made up entirely of independent directors, determines the total amount and appropriate mix of compensation for our Named Executive Officers.
-We believe that our compensation program is designed to align pay with the level of performance generated, with
+We believe that our compensation program is designed to align pay with the level of performance generated, with incentive compensation representing the majority of total compensation.
+Accordingly, for fiscal 2017, the CEO had 81.1% of his target pay "at risk," or dependent upon both the Company's and his individual performance, and the other Named Executive Officers had on average 66.0% of their target pay "at risk".

-As discussed in more detail under "-Elements of the Executive Compensation Program-Annual Incentive Program", our Named Executive Officers are eligible to receive a cash incentive payment based upon the Company's financial performance against pre-established goals.
+As discussed in more detail under "-Elements of the Executive Compensation Program-Annual Incentive Program", our Named Executive Officers are eligible to receive a cash incentive payment based upon the Company's financial performance against preestablished goals.
 Based on our 2017 results, the Company achieved 70.7% of our established EBITDA goal.
 This resulted in an annual incentive award payout of 51.2% of target for our Named Executive Officers with respect to the EBITDA metric, reflecting our pay for performance philosophy.